ministryofjustice/moj-frontend/docs/ethics/design-ethical-services.md

 ## How to consider ethics

-All teams designing and building MoJ digital services should be mindful of how their design may impact people and society.
+All teams designing and building MOJ digital services should be mindful of how their design may impact people and society.

 This guidance will help your team: